You can use this to:

 Co-requisite: HCRS C205, HCRS C206, HCRS C207, HCRS C208

 324 clinical hours.
-Using the advanced application of the nursing process and developmental theory as a framework to guide the plan of care, students provide care for the childbearing family, pediatric clients and clients with acute medical and surgical illnesses.
+Using the advanced application of the nursing process and developmental theory as a framework to guide the plan of care, students provide care for the childbearing family, pediatric clients, and clients with acute medical and surgical illnesses.
 The care focuses on multiple clients from various ethnic and social backgrounds.
-Clinical experiences provide opportunities for the demonstration of leadership skills, capabilities and knowledge essential to the role of the vocational nurse as a member of the health care team and supervisor of other vocational nurses and unlicensed health care givers.
-Application of critical thinking skills and the utilization of the nursing process in clinical decision making are assessed.
-This clinical course includes settings in acute care, clinics, physician offices for obstetrics and pediatric clients and acute and sub-acute settings for the care of clients with acute medical and surgical illnesses.
-Clinical content correlates with the Maternal Child theory course and topics in the Medical Surgical Nursing III and critical thinking courses.
+Clinical experiences provide opportunities for the demonstration of leadership skills, capabilities, and knowledge essential to the role of the vocational nurse as a member of the health care team and supervisor of other vocational nurses and unlicensed health care givers.
+Application of critical thinking skills and the utilization of the nursing process in clinical decision-making are assessed.
+This clinical course includes settings in acute care, clinics, physician offices for obstetrics and pediatric clients, and acute and sub-acute settings for the care of clients with acute medical and surgical illnesses.
+The clinical content correlates with HCRS C205, HCRS C206, HCRS C207, and HCRS C208.

 54 hours lecture.
 This course presents the components of pharmacology including techniques of administration, dosage calculations, foundations of pharmacology, patient education, health promotion, and a detailed overview of each drug class and commonly used drugs by body system.
 Pharmacology is an integral part of every aspect of health careers and this course is recommended for any individual with a Health Career objective.

 54 hours lecture.
 This course familiarizes the students with the fundamentals of cultural diversity as an integral part of every aspect of health care.
 This course is encouraged for any individual with a health career objective.
 Students explore cross-cultural theory and analyze forms of cultural diversity including gender, age, and family.
 Students analyze how cultural diversity affects health/illness dynamics and how recognition of ethnocentrism and bias can help improve health care delivery.
 Approved for Local GE Area 6.